zshn25/zshn25.github.io/_posts/2022-10-30-CNNs-vs-Transformers.markdown

 The problem with the fully-connected layer is that it consumes a lot of learnable parameters.
 Since each output is connected to all inputs, a lot of the weights have to be learnt.
 But, for most input types it is wasteful to connect to all inputs since dependencies are often local, for e.g. spatio-temporal neighbors, than global.

-In principle, connecting to all inputs shouldn't be a problem since given enough training samples and enough time to train, the network should be able to learn to assign meaningful (and sparse) weights to some locations (like the spatio-temporal neighbors) than to the rest, which could be exploited by post-processing steps such as Pruning to fasten inference.
+In principle, connecting to all inputs shouldn't be a problem since given enough training samples and enough time to train, the network should be able to learn to assign meaningful (and sparse) weights to some locations (like the spatio-temporal neighbors) than to the rest, which could be exploited by post-processing steps such as Pruning to speed up inference.

 But, especially for data such as images where we know the inherent local dependencies of pixels to their spatial neighbors, it is a good idea to limit the layer to such neighborhood.